-Hanlon is president of the National Space Society, co-director of the Center for Air and Space Law at the University of Mississippi School of Law, president and co-founder of For All Moonkind and a partner of ABH Space Law.
-On June 23, Canadian lawmakers passed a law that would allow the government to charge Canadian astronauts with crimes committed on the Moon.
-That's why Congress passed a law in November 1969 stating that the Apollo 11 mission, placing a flag on the Moon, was a symbolic gesture of national pride in its achievements, and not that the United States would claim it.
-However, as space becomes increasingly accessible, illegal behaviors that regularly occur on Earth are likely to accompany humans as they take off into the cosmos.
+Despite popular belief that space is an unregulated area, it is important to remember that laws still apply when leaving Earth.
+In June 2020, Canadian lawmakers passed a law that would allow the government to charge Canadian astronauts with crimes committed on the Moon.
+This was followed by a law passed by Congress in November 1969 stating that the Apollo 11 mission, which placed a flag on the Moon, was a symbolic gesture of national pride and not an attempt to claim ownership of the Moon.
+As space becomes more accessible, illegal behaviors that occur on Earth are likely to follow humans into outer space.